continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 Caption: "Open the workshop JupyterHub and start your server."
 -->

-1. Sign in using the workshop instructions.
+1. Sign in using your email as the username and the provided password.
 2. Start your JupyterHub server.
 3. Wait for **JupyterLab** to open.